settysantu/starter-module/README.md

-# starter-module
+# Starter Module

-OpenCart Starter Module
+Using starter module you can create you own modules, it works like skeleton.